Black the Fall

-Black the Fall (stylized as BLAƆK THE FALL) is a puzzle-platform video game developed by Sand Sailor Studio and published by Square Enix for Linux, Microsoft Windows, OS X, PlayStation 4, Xbox One, and Nintendo Switch.
+Black the Fall (stylized as BLAƆK THE FALL) is a puzzle-platform video game developed by Sand Sailor Studio and published by Square Enix for Microsoft Windows, PlayStation 4, Xbox One, and Nintendo Switch.
 The player controls a machinist in a dystopic world inspired by the Romanian Revolution, solving environmental puzzles and avoiding death.

 Gameplay

 Black the Fall is a puzzle platformer.
 The player character is an unnamed machinist who escapes a surreal and mostly monochromatic environment presented as a 2.5D platform game.
 The player controls the machinist who walks, climbs, and uses objects to overcome obstacles and progress in the game.
 The machinist gains the ability to mind control other workers and later a robot to complete certain puzzles.

 The machinist can die in various ways, such as being shot with machineguns, ensnared by guards, crushed by machines, burned by fire or drowned.

 Plot

-In a dystopic communist Romania a machinist goes to work pedaling a bicycle to power a machine.
-He decides to escape the large factory where he encounters a TV filming propaganda, groups of people cheering on a speech of Nicolae Ceaușescu and a depot with armored two-legged mechas used for repression.
+In a dystopic communist Romania, a machinist goes to work pedaling a bicycle to power a machine.
+He decides to escape the large factory where he encounters a TV filming propaganda, groups of people cheering on a speech of Nicolae Ceaușescu, and a depot with armored two-legged mechas used for repression.

 The machinist makes it outside, a wasteland where all trees are dead and soil is polluted by heavy factories.
 Here he finds a robot used to complete puzzles.
 After passing by an abandoned theme park the machinist goes through a wall to a destroyed city where people are still praying in a church soon to be demolished.
-In a decrepit city he takes an overcrowded bus, is soon arrested and taken to prison.
+He finds and takes an overcrowded bus, but is soon arrested and taken to prison.

-After escaping his cell the machinist now injured wanders through an abandoned prison.
-He hides in a mass grave to avoid capture before making it outside, where a revolution is taking place with people revolting against the government.
-The machinist uses a semi broken mecha to open a hole in the city wall.
+After escaping his cell, the now injured machinist wanders through an abandoned prison.
+He hides in a mass grave to avoid capture before making it outside, where a revolution is taking place with people fighting against the government.
+The machinist uses a semi-broken mecha to open a hole in the city wall.
 The game ends with the machinist walking in front of images of the Romanian Revolution.